IsaacScript/isaacscript/packages/docs/docs/main/features.md

 hide_table_of_contents: true
 ---

 IsaacScript is a framework that allows you to code [_The Binding of Isaac: Repentance_](https://store.steampowered.com/app/1426300/The_Binding_of_Isaac_Repentance/) mods using the [TypeScript](https://www.typescriptlang.org/) programming language instead of the [Lua](https://www.lua.org/) programming language.
-It automatically converts your TypeScript code into optimized Lua, similar to how a C++ compiler automatically converts C++ into X86.
+It automatically converts your TypeScript code into optimized Lua, similar to how a C++ compiler automatically converts C++ code into X86.

 So why would you want to use TypeScript over Lua?
 Why would you want to introduce a compiler into your workflow and make things more complicated?